controversies-of-science/aws-lambda-worldviewer-cards-api/README.md

 ## State of the Project

-The API has all of the functionality that I'm going to need, but I'm still adding in validations and security.
+The API has all of the functionality that I'm going to need.
+Access is now restricted by IAM policy.

 ## Endpoints